Carolina College of Natural Health Sciences

 Despite their nefarious look, beets' blood-red color and earthy complexity give rise to numerous health benefits.
 The pleasing sweetness and warm satisfaction of beets have earned them a sentimental role in the traditional meals of Eastern Europe.

 Beets are sweet with an earthy, bitter aftertaste.
 When taken raw, they are sharper, hotter, more fibrous and astringent.
-Raw beets are tougher and more feverish overall.
-One of our students noticed this quality, reporting, "My heartbeat increased almost immediately after I ate beets.
-Twenty minutes later my face turned red".
+Raw beets are tougher and more feverish overall, increasing the heart rate.

 When cooked, beets become more mellow.
 Sweet and less astringent, the flesh becomes soft and "easy to chew".